OnyxABC/OnyxABC/README.md

 ### Hi there 🙋🏻‍♀️
 I'm Onyi, a result-driven data professional with a strong focus in Excel, SQL, Power BI, Tableau, R and Python programming languages.
 I am passionate about developing Dashboards, Reports, and Data models to drive performance insights and improve decision-making.

-I am open to entry-level Data Dcience, data Analyst or Business Intelligence Analyst roles in diverse sectors to utilize my analytical skills and provide better insights for business development.
+I am open to entry-level Data Science, data Analyst or Business Intelligence Analyst roles in diverse sectors to utilize my analytical skills and provide better insights for business development.

 ### 📚 Projects
 Welcome to my portfolio, where I showcase my [projects.](https://github.com/OnyxABC/My-Project-Portfolio)